Common concerns for backyard or urban poultry include disease, noise, odor, pests and waste management.

 Keeping your coop clean and free of wet feed can manage odor and pests around small flocks.

-Town and city governments have expressed a few common concerns when asked to consider the request to keep poultry in urban settings.
-These concerns can include disease, noise, odor, pests and waste management.
+Town and city governments have common concerns when they consider requests by residents to keep poultry in urban settings.
+These concerns include disease, noise, odor, pests and waste management.

 Poultry diseases and transmission to humans (zoonosis)

 The main diseases of concern in poultry include:

 Illness from salmonella and campylobacter typically result from eating contaminated food that is improperly cooked or prepared.
 Salmonella and campylobacter can exist in the bird’s gut and in turn the bird’s feces.
 Thus handling feces can be a concern.
 However, usually neither are present in the gut of poultry.